-The Coast Mountains and Rockies have some of the best rock climbing in the world.
+The Coast Mountains and the Rockies have some of the best rock climbing in the world.
 For that reason alone it’s worth trying your hand at this truly exhilarating sport.
-But for those who’ve never attempted to scale a wall – whether at a gym or at an outdoor climbing centre – the prospect of hanging off elevated hand holds and foot holds can be a little intimidating.
+But for those who’ve never attempted to scale a wall – whether at a gym or at an outdoor climbing centre – the prospect of hanging off elevated handholds and footholds can be a little intimidating.

 Yet even the most experienced rock climbers all had to start somewhere.
 In this Rock Climbing 101 guide, we’ll hopefully dispel some of the perceived barriers to the sport and show that with a bit of perseverance, anyone can do it.

 The first step is to take an intro to rock climbing course (learn more).
 Safety in rock climbing depends on the crucial steps of selecting and equalizing anchors, tying off, belaying and rappelling, so when learning the fundamentals of top rope setup it’s worth having a professional show you the method.
 MSAA offers rock climbing courses with the option of a 1-Day and 2-Day Intro to Rock course.
 In one day you learn all the basics as described above, spending all your time in the field and also covering route selection.
 The 2-Day course then also teaches an introduction to techniques of lead climbing, attempting a multi-pitch climb and further developing skills learned from the first day.
 All the equipment required is available for rental.
 Get started rock climbing safely now!

 Lead climbing allows more uninhibited movement when ascending